chardies/kOS-Scipts/README.md

 kOS-Scipts
 ==========

-A collection of kOS Scripts both of my own creation or adapted from other scripts found on the google.
+A collection of kOS Scripts both of my own creation or adapted sometimes heavily from other scripts found on the google.

 ==========